 On Sunday, March 8, the Museum of Science, in collaboration with WGBH, hosted a free, community-wide town-hall forum to discuss the latest details around the 2019 Novel Coronavirus (COVID-19).
 This was an opportunity to convene a discussion with experts and local leaders to ask questions about how a potential outbreak could impact you, your family, and the community.Watch Video

-Earlier this year, the Museum implemented its Epidemic Disease & Pandemic Response Policy, which has guided its actions in preparation for and in response to the declaration of a pandemic, ensuring that staff, volunteers, and guests are safe, while minimizing the impact on Museum operations.
+The Museum has a cross sectional team of staff monitoring and evaluating its actions in preparation for and in response to the Covid-19 pandemic, ensuring that staff, volunteers, and guests are safe, while minimizing the impact on Museum operations.
+The Museum has also worked closely with the cultural community in greater Boston to support our collective work in addressing the safety of visitors and staff.
 Additional Resources can be found here:

 To see how the Museum continues to monitor this quickly evolving situation, please visit our Press Room